Unity-Technologies/facial-ar-remote/readme.md

 2. To test your connection to the remote, start by opening `../Samples/SlothSample/Scenes/SlothBlendShapes.scene` by dragging the scene into the hierarchy and unloading the previous scene.

+3. Open the AR Face Capture window in the editor.

-3. Be sure your device and editor are on the same network.
+4. Be sure your device and editor are on the same network.
 Launch the app on your device and press play in the editor.

-4. Set the `Port` number on the device to the same `Port` listed on the `Stream Reader` component of the `Stream Reader` game object.
+5. Set the `Port` number on the device to the same `Port` listed on the `Stream Reader` component of the `Stream Reader` game object.

-5. Set the `IP` of the device to one listed in the console debug log.
+6. Set the `IP` of the device to one listed in the console debug log.

-6. Press `Connect` on the device.
+7. Press `Connect` on the device.
 If your face is in view you should now see your expressions driving the character on screen.

 *Note* You need to be on the same network and you may have to disable any active VPNs and/or disable firewall(s) on the ports you are using.
 This may be necessary on your computer and/or on the network.